benwtks/blog/content/posts/welcome-to-my-blog.md

 ## My journey

-Having started making simple webpages in Dreamweaver with tables, my curiosity soon lead me to learning front end and a little after, back end web development.
-I used websites like [Codecademy](https://www.codecademy.com/) and [Treehouse](https://teamtreehouse.com) to learn HTML, CSS and JavaScript, before moving onto topics such as Rails.
+Around the start of Secondary school, I began learning Photoshop.
+I had long been interested in photography since my dad was a photographer, but I soon started getting interested in web design.
+Wanting to make my ideas a reality, I then began making simple webpages in Dreamweaver (using tables!).

+I was hooked.
+Soon after I delved into the world of programming, using [Codecademy](https://www.codecademy.com/) and [Treehouse](https://teamtreehouse.com) to learn HTML, CSS and JavaScript.
+This was shortly followed by an introduction to back-end web development in the form of Ruby on Rails.

- After I got comfortable with Rails, I built [Revisionhub](https://www.revisionhub.uk/) to track my studying.
-I've still got a lot of ideas for it but it helped me a lot when I was taking my A-levels.
+Once I got comfortable with Rails, I built [Revisionhub](https://www.revisionhub.uk/) to track my studying.
+I've still got a lot of ideas for this site but it helped me a lot when I was taking my A-levels.

- Last year I started university and was introduced to Java and developing for desktop.
+Last year, I started university and was introduced to Java and developing for desktop.
 I hadn't done much outside of websites before and I really enjoyed it.
-Going forward, I'm excited to learn more about this and maybe have a look at Android.
+Going forward, I'm excited to learn more and maybe have a look at Android.

 ## About the site